nftchef/art-engine/README.md

 Where the containing folder will define the traits _rarity_ and in the event that it is selected as part of the randomization, BOTH nested images will be included in the final result, in alphabetical oder–hence the 1, 2, numbering.

-# Name + Number prefix and reset for configuration sets
+# Name + Number prefix, suffix, and counter reset for configuration sets

-If you are using the generator with multiple `layerConfiguration` objects to generate different species/genders/types, it is possible to add a name prefix and a reset counter for the name, so the token names start at `1` for each type.
+If you are using the generator with multiple `layerConfiguration` objects to generate different species/genders/types, it is possible to add a name prefix and a suffix, as well as a reset counter for the names, so the token names start at `1` for each type.

 for example, if you are creating multiple animals, and each animal should start with `Animal #1`, but the token numbers should increment as normal, you can use the following `namePrefix` and `resetNameIndex` properties to acheive this.